AdamSonja/Banking_System_JAVA/src/Readme.md

 project features class hierarchies for different account types, transaction handling, and basic financial operations.

-🔧 Features
+---> Features

-🏦 BankAccount Superclass with shared attributes and methods
+--->BankAccount Superclass with shared attributes and methods

-💳 SavingsAccount & CurrentAccount subclasses
+--->SavingsAccount & CurrentAccount subclasses

-💸 Deposit and Withdraw operations with validation
+--->Deposit and Withdraw operations with validation

-📜 Transaction History stored using List<Transaction>
+--->Transaction History stored using List<Transaction>

-🔐 Encapsulation and Inheritance fully implemented
+--->Encapsulation and Inheritance fully implemented

-🚀 Ready to be extended with file storage, GUI, or database integration
+--->Ready to be extended with file storage, GUI, or database integration